loyjoy/academy/experiences/variables/functions.md

     Returns 'true', if the current user has done the single-opt-in in the Reminder opt-in module and 'false' if not.

   ### Sender ID
-    ---wer genau ist der sender
-    'Sender ID' returns the ID of the current Sender.
+    'Sender ID' returns the ID of the current client.
 It is unique per conversation, even if you are signed-in. e.g.: 'b0d6950b-06bc-4e6d-88d6-ca7442eb13c9'

   ### SignInToken